veeso/termscp/CONTRIBUTING.md

 - **duplicate**: the issue is duplicated; the reference to the related issue will be added to your description.
 Your issue will be closed.
 - **priority**: this must be fixed asap
 - **sorcery**: it is not possible to find out what's causing your bug, nor is reproducible on our test environments.
-- **wontfix**: your bug has a very high ratio between the probability to encounter it and the difficult to fix it, or it just isn't a bug, but a feature.
+- **wontfix**: your bug has a very high ratio between the difficulty to fix it and the probability to encounter it, or it just isn't a bug, but a feature.

 ### Feature requests